| Home |

 bladed screwdriver into the forward slot and push down while simultaneously

 pushing the handle of the screwdriver towards the back of the washer.
-Please excuse all the grunge on my washer. |

 The clip will rotate forward and pop out.